-How does recycling paper help the environment?
+How does shredding and recycling paper help the enviroment?

 An increasing number of organisations are recognising the environmental and business benefits of recycling their waste.
 According to the government-funded Recycle Now initiative, the UK uses about 12.5 million tonnes of paper each year and some 67% of the paper and cardboard used in the UK is recycled.
 Here we take a look at the positive impact of recycled paper, and how you can implement a recycling policy without risking any of your company’s sensitive information.